microsoft/terraform-provider-azuredevops/website/docs/r/branch_policy_auto_reviewers.html.markdown

 `settings` block supports the following:

+- `auto_reviewer_ids` - (Required) Required reviewers ids.
+Supports multiples user Ids.
 - `path_filters` - (Optional) Filter path(s) on which the policy is applied.
 Supports absolute paths, wildcards and multiple paths.
 Example: /WebApp/Models/Data.cs, /WebApp/* or *.cs,/WebApp/Models/Data.cs;ClientApp/Models/Data.cs.
-- `auto_reviewer_ids` - (Required) Required reviewers ids.
-Supports multiples user Ids.
 - `submitter_can_vote` - (Optional) Controls whether or not the submitter's vote counts.
 Defaults to `false`.
+- `message` - (Optional) Activity feed message, Message will appear in the activity feed of pull requests with automatically added reviewers.
 - `scope` (Required) Controls which repositories and branches the policy will be enabled for.
 This block must be defined at least once.

   `scope` block supports the following: